SAP/open-ux-tools/README.md

 2. Install [VS Code](https://code.visualstudio.com/) or [VS Code Insiders edition](https://code.visualstudio.com/insiders/)
 3. Install the [Dev Containers VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or the [Remote Development VS Code extension pack](https://aka.ms/vscode-remote/download/extension)

 Open currently opened workspace in dev container using the command `Dev Containers: Open Workspace in Container...`.
+This will open a new window using the Dev Containers extension and the configuration in the file `.devcontainer/devcontainer.json`
 More information on VS Code development in a container can be found [here](https://code.visualstudio.com/docs/devcontainers/containers)

 ### Install dependencies